swcarpentry/python-novice-gapminder/index.md

 ## Stage 2 - Assessment

 Running and Quitting Interactively
-:   Run an interactive Python interpreter; print 1+2; exit the interpreter
+:   run an interactive Python interpreter; print 1+2; exit the interpreter

 Variables and Assignment
 :   trace behavior of swapping with intermediate variable; calculate elapsed time in seconds